Human-Computer Interaction, Ubiquitous Computing, Software Engineering

 Dr. Abowd received the degree of B.S. in Honors Mathematics in 1986 from the University of Notre Dame.
 He then attended the University of Oxford in the United Kingdom on a Rhodes Scholarship, earning the degrees of M.Sc.
 (1987) and D.Phil.
 (1991) in Computation from the Programming Research Group in the Computing Laboratory.
 From 1989-1992 he was a Research Associate/Postdoc with the Human-Computer Interaction Group in the Department of Computer Science at the University of York in England.
 From 1992-1994, he was a Postdoctoral Research Associate with the Software Engineering Institute and the Computer Science Department at Carnegie Mellon University.

-- PhD, Computation, University of Oxford, United Kingdom 1991
+- D.Phil, Computation, University of Oxford, United Kingdom 1991

 - MSc, Computation, University of Oxford, United Kingdom 1987